pranath/blog/_posts/2021-04-04-ai-human-preferences.md

 - 2 of these books turned into films, and the third is currently being adapted for film.
 - All 3 have a theme of a huge personal tragedy, which the protagonist is successful in overcoming and rising above by themselves

-So lets bear this in mind, while we look at books with the lowest latent factor 1, on the far left of the chart.
+So lets bear this in mind, while we look at books with the lowest latent factor 1.

+#### Books with low values for latent factor 1

+Books with low values for factor one are on the far left of the chart.
 For example we have 'A painted house' the synopsis of this being:

 >"A Painted House is a moving story of one boy's journey from innocence to experience, drawn from the personal experience of legendary legal thriller author John Grisham"